ShadyChrome/primeval-tower-rn/ANONYMOUS_AUTH_SETUP.md

 2. **Limited Experience**: Anonymous users see different content and upgrade prompts
 3. **Account Upgrade**: Users can convert to permanent accounts by providing an email
 4. **Data Persistence**: Anonymous user data remains tied to their ID during conversion
+5. **Session Restoration**: Anonymous users retain their user ID when signing out and back in

 ## Testing